 Nevertheless, the most remarkable project is the Jalalpur Canal, which is almost a 50 billion rupees project, originally envisioned in 1898 during British rule, The 116 km length canal will be the future source of irrigation for the 170,000 acres of Jhelum and Khushab; it’s the only major canal project in the last 55-years, after the Taunsa Barrage.

-While these projects will contribute a lot to resolve the problems in the irrigation system, issues in already existing irrigation infrastructure and problems at the lower levels (tehsil and village) are still unaddressed and demand expeditious attention from the government.
+While these projects will contribute a lot to resolving the problems in the irrigation system, issues in already existing irrigation infrastructure and problems at the lower levels (tehsil and village) are still unaddressed and demand expeditious attention from the government.

 Plant Protection Aspect